 Experts today believe at least 8 million metric tons of plastic end up in the world’s oceans every year.
 The World Economic Forum says that’s the same as dumping the contents of one garbage truck into the ocean every minute.
 And by 2050, it’s expected to increase to four garbage trucks per minute.

 That’s why companies like SC Johnson are working hard to find ways to minimize the amount of plastic waste around the globe.
-From a product perspective, , like developing our products to encourage reuse, designing out of excess packaging and increasing the recycled content of our plastic bottles.
+From a product perspective, we have taken many steps, like developing our products to encourage reuse, designing out of excess packaging and increasing the recycled content of our plastic bottles.

 But we see an opportunity beyond products, too.
 We want to help recover plastic waste through innovative recycling and recovery programs.
 In this way we can reduce environmental impact and, at the same time, do some good in communities that have excessive plastic pollution.